 Gaining skills was another prominent benefit that children associated with some types of work.
-Those who are engaged mainly in household chores (mostly girls, but also some boys), appreciate that their skills will be important for their future life.
+Those who were engaged mainly in household chores (mostly girls, but also some boys), appreciated that their skills would be important for their future life.
 Some who worked in small businesses considered skills such as financial management and the handling of customers as useful for possible future engagement in business.
-A few boys working in garages, as taxi assistants, and in woodwork mentioned gaining skills for the specific professions that they want to pursue.
-Mersha, an older boy in Menderin, who is engaged in woodwork, is also studying woodwork in a technical school.
+A few boys working in garages, as taxi assistants, and in woodwork mentioned gaining skills for the specific professions that they wanted to pursue.
+Mersha, an Older Cohort boy in Menderin, who was engaged in woodwork, was also studying woodwork in a technical school.
 He said, "I like the work and I will be competent after finishing my studies as it enables me to put theory into practice."
-Girls who were involved in different self-initiated small businesses and those who work for their family business said that they were learning financial management skills and how to deal with customers, which might help them in their future life.
+Girls who were involved in different self-initiated small businesses and those who worked for their family business said that they were learning financial management skills and how to deal with customers, which might help them in their future life.

 There are also non-material social gains that are highly valued by children.
-Many children mentioned praises and blessings from their care givers, from God, or from both.
-These are seen by the children as very important, especially in contrast to reprimands, punishments, insults, or curses if they fail to do the required work or perform badly, which can have negative impacts in their lives.
-Social acceptance and recognition by family members and people in their neighbourhood is also seen by some children as invaluable.
+Many children mentioned praises and blessings from their caregivers, from God, or from both.
+These were seen by the children as very important, especially in contrast to reprimands, punishments, insults, or curses which they might have received if they had failed to do the required work or performed badly, and which could have had negative impacts on their lives.
+Social acceptance and recognition by family members and people in their neighbourhood was also seen by some children as invaluable.
 Some children were proud that after they started to work their family members began to respect and consult them.
-This was especially true in the urban site in Addis Ababa, because parents and other people value children's engagement in work for preventing them from becoming idle and hence falling victim to bad habits like smoking, or chewing chat (a stimulant leaf).
+This was especially true in the urban site in Addis Ababa, because parents and other people valued children's engagement in work because it prevented them from becoming idle and hence falling victim to bad habits like smoking, or chewing chat (a stimulant leaf).
 Mersha commented: